emissary-ingress/emissary/reference/ambassador-with-aws.md

     service: ambassador
 ```

-This configuration makes Ambassador start a new listener on 8080 which redirects all cleartext HTTP traffic to HTTPS.
+This configuration makes Ambassador Edge Stack start a new listener on 8080 which redirects all cleartext HTTP traffic to HTTPS.

-**Note:** Ambassador only supports standard ports (80 and 443) on the load balancer for L4 redirection, [yet](https://github.com/datawire/ambassador/issues/702)!
+**Note:** Ambassador Edge Stack only supports standard ports (80 and 443) on the load balancer for L4 redirection, [yet](https://github.com/datawire/ambassador/issues/702)!
 For instance, if you configure port 8888 for HTTP and 9999 for HTTPS on the load balancer, then an incoming request to `http://<host>:8888` will be redirected to `https://<host>:8888`.
 This will fail because HTTPS listener is on port 9999.

 ### L7 Load Balancer

 If you are running the load balancer in L7 mode, then you will want to redirect all the incoming HTTP requests without the `X-FORWARDED-PROTO: https` header to HTTPS.
-Here is an example Ambassador configuration for this scenario:
+Here is an example Ambassador Edge Stack configuration for this scenario:

 ```yaml
 ---